Hans Ingi Hedemark

-Hans Ingi Hedemark (September 21, 1875 – June 21, 1940) was a Norwegian opera singer (a tenor) and an actor.
+Hans Ingi Hedemark (September 21, 1875 – June 21, 1930) was a Norwegian opera singer (a tenor) and an actor.

 Career

 Hans Ingi Hedemark made his debut at the Christiania Theater in 1896 in Otto Sinding's play Iraka.
-Hedemark was engaged with the national Theater in Bergen in 1899 as both an opera singer and a character actor.
+Hedemark was engaged with the National Theater in Bergen in 1899 as both an opera singer and a character actor.
 He recorded 78 rpm records on the Gramophone label for Brødrene Johnsen A/S. Hedemark also appeared in film roles.
+He died on June 21, 1930.